 Insider Secret: Chase gives certain cardholders the ability to redeem their points through the Chase Travel Portal at an abnormally high rate: 1.25 cents per point with the Chase Sapphire Preferred® Card, and 1.5 cents per point with the Chase Sapphire Reserve®.

-You can’t go wrong earning Chase Ultimate Rewards points, because they are incredibly flexible for award travel.
-You can transfer Chase points to 13 different airline and hotel travel partners.
-Those options make it easy to book everything from beachside resorts to lie-flat business-class seats.
-But did you know you can use your Chase Ultimate Rewards points for more than just fancy hotels and expensive flights with travel partners?
+You can’t go wrong earning Chase Ultimate Rewards points — they are incredibly flexible for award travel.
+You can transfer Chase points to airline and hotel travel partners, making it easy to book everything from beachside resorts to lie-flat business class seats.

-I’ll show you, step by step, how to book flights, hotels, rental cars, and other activities through the Chase travel site, but first, you’ll want to know what your Chase Ultimate Rewards points are worth, because they do not always have the same value.
+I’ll show you, step by step, how to book through the Chase travel site.
+But first, you’ll want to know what your Chase Ultimate Rewards points are worth.
+Their value fluctuates greatly depending on how you redeem them.

 Why use the Chase travel portal?

 The Chase travel site is now powered by Expedia, so any hotel, flight or rental car you can book with Expedia should also be available through the Chase website.
 When you book through the Ultimate Rewards portal you have the option to pay for the purchase with your Chase points.
 The number of points you need will vary depending on two factors: The cost of the travel you’re booking and the specific Chase credit card you are using.